loosewheel/lwscratch/readme.txt

 moved.
 The maximum force loaded blocks is limited to the max_forceloaded_blocks setting (default is 16).

-Each robot can be given a name, by entering the name in the name field and clicking the Set button.
+Each robot can be given a name, by entering the name in the Name field and clicking the Set button.
 The name will display when the robot is pointed at or as the tool tip if it is in an inventory.

-Each robot has a storage area (bottom left).
+Each robot has a storage area (center left).

 While a robot is running sneak + punch will open a form to stop it.

-Robots are programmed graphically, by dragging a command from a pallet (top left) to the program sheet (top right).
+Robots are programmed graphically, by dragging a command from a pallet (top right) to the program sheet (left).
 Items can be dragged from the inventories.
 These are only markers, the item is not used.
 To remove an item from the program sheet, drag it to an empty space in the command pallet.
 To clear the whole program click the clear button.
 Commands are run in order,